Bright Health Transparency of Coverage.

 If you overpaid your insurance premium you may qualify for a refund.
 If you think you overpaid, We can help you.
 Please call the number on the back of your ID card with questions about your premium payment and a possible refund.

-Medical necessity and pre-authorization timeframes and enrollee responsibilities.
+Medical necessity and prior authorization timeframes and enrollee responsibilities.

-If You are receiving care from a Network Provider, the Network Provider is responsible for obtaining Pre-authorization before they provide these services to You.
-If the Provider fails to obtain Pre-authorization and the service is denied, he or she may not balance bill You.
+If You are receiving care from a Network Provider, the Network Provider is responsible for obtaining Prior Authorization before they provide these services to You.
+If the Provider fails to obtain Prior Authorization and the service is denied, he or she may not balance bill You.

-If You are receiving care outside of Your Service Area, or care from a Non-Network Provider, You are responsible for making sure that Pre-authorization is obtained.
+If You are receiving care outside of Your Service Area, or care from a Non-Network Provider, You are responsible for making sure that Prior Authorization is obtained.
 Information regarding services can come from the Non-Network Provider or from You.

-The Pre-authorization review process requires the full cooperation of the requesting Physician in order for Us to evaluate all of the pertinent information and make a coverage determination.
-We must make Our decision within 15 days business days of receiving the Prior Authorization request and Physician’s statement.
-You can request an expedited exception if you or your Physician believe that your health could be seriously harmed by waiting 15 business days for a decision.
+The Prior Authorization review process requires the full cooperation of the requesting Physician in order for Us to evaluate all of the pertinent information and make a coverage determination.
+We must make Our decision within 15 calendar days of receiving the Prior Authorization request and Physician’s statement.
+You can request an expedited exception if you or your Physician believe that your health could be seriously harmed by waiting 15 calendar days for a decision.
 If your request to expedite is granted, We must give you a decision no later than 72 hours after We get the supporting statement from your Physician.

 Prescription drug exception timeframes and enrollee responsibilities.